| GENERAL

 Portland stone and ornamental caps.
 The seating throughout

 is made of pitch pine with ornamental terminals.
+In 1979, in line with Vatican II recommendations,

 the sanctuary area was re-designed.
 The main altar was dismantled